bALAJi-aDItHYa/KWS-SincConv/README.md

 3) Adam Optimizer used.
 4) Trained on PyTorch!!

-The testing accuracy after the following steps is - __94.65%__ over an test-dataset of 6835 audio files The number of parameters are -
+The max. testing accuracy after the following steps is - __95.11%__ over an test-dataset of 6835 audio files, after 40 epochs The number of parameters are -

 |              Modules               | Parameters |